September 11, 2016

 “Seebequah” Jeanette Nioce Cummings, 76, of Yakima, WA passed away peacefully surrounded by her family on September 11, 2016 ending her fight with Alzheimer’s.

 Born July 15, 1940 to Joe and Alice Nioce, in Holton KS.
-As a member of the Prairie Band Potawatomi Nation she was raised on the reservation the youngest of 6 siblings.
+As a member of the Prairie Band Potawatomi Nation she was raised on the common land the youngest of 6 siblings.

 She is preceded in death by her parents and her sisters; Isabel Thomas, Vivian Nioce, Vestina Nonkin, Inez Aikin, and brother Edgar Nioce and granddaughter Sarah Marshall Partlow.
 She is survived by her sister Loretta Rosenthal of Cherokee, Iowa, immediate family, several nieces and nephews.